 It’s impossible to be too thankful.
-I can’t imagine that anyone ever received a heartfelt thank you card and thought to themselves, “Would you look at this!
-Valorie’s a nut.
+I can’t imagine anyone ever received a heartfelt thank you card and thought, “Would you look at this!
+Emilie’s a nut.
 She wrote me a note to let me know she appreciates me and is thankful for what I did.”

 On the contrary.

 The recipient’s inner dialogue goes more like, “Look at this!
-I didn’t know Valorie thought anything special about what I did.
+I didn’t know Emilie thought anything special about what I did.
 Wow!
-She’s great.
-I need to think of her more often when things come up this year.”
+She’s great.”

 If you want help expressing gratitude so that it doesn’t read like one of those notes written by people in a hurry to check “Write thank you notes” off their to-do list, here’s a post I wrote with the easy formula for writing heartfelt thank you cards.

-The 3 Persons You Really Should Write A Christmas Thank You Note to
+The Persons You Really Should Write a Christmas Thank You Note to

-1. Write a Christmas Thank You Note to Persons Who’ve Made a Positive Impact in Your Life or Shown You Special Favor this Year:
+Write a Christmas Thank You Note to Persons Who’ve Made a Positive Impact in Your Life or Shown You Special Favor This Year:

-In this case, you’re thanking them for being part of your life, not merely for a gift or party (but be sure to mention any that you shared over Christmas).
-What better way to end or begin the year than by letting people know they had a positive impact on yours.
+In this case, you’re thanking them for being part of your life, not merely for a gift or party (but be sure to mention any that you shared over the holidays).
+What better way to end or begin the year than by letting people know they had a positive impact on you?